 In March of 2022, NAR wrote to PAVE Task Force outlining a number of areas of common ground and urging collaboration.
 Since then, NAR has met with staff of the Department of Housing and Urban Development (HUD) including PAVE's Executive Director Melody Taylor to discuss the reconsideration of value process and how REALTORS® could collaborate with HUD on that and other efforts.
-NAR recently submitted comments to the Federal Housing Administration regarding its proposed revisions to its ROV process urging greater efforts to make consumers aware of this tool and the benefits of supplying information to the appraiser before an appraisal assignment is complete and a dispute arises over the accuracy of the appraisal report.
+NAR recently submitted comment to the Federal Housing Administration regarding its proposed revisions to its ROV process urging greater efforts to aware consumers of this tool and the need affect deals before they are undermined by a low appraisal.
 Likewise, NAR joined a coalition to urge the FHA to pause its efforts until it could coordinate the ROV review with other government guarantee programs.